 The AG_ObjectInit() function initializes an object of the specified class.
 This involves invoking the init() operation associated with every class in the inheritance hierarchy The name argument specifies a name for the object instance relative to its parent (maximum AG_OBJECT_NAME_MAX bytes and must not contain " / " characters). classInfo should point to an initialized AG_ObjectClass structure (see CLASSES section).
 The flags argument specifies a default set of flags (see FLAGS section).

 The function AG_ObjectAttach() attaches an object to a new parent and AG_ObjectDetach() detaches an object from its current parent.
 These operations raise attached and detached events.
-Prior to detaching the object, AG_ObjectDetach() cancels any scheduled AG_Timer(3) callback (unless the timer has the AG_TIMER_SURVIVE_DETACH flag).
+Prior to detaching the object, AG_ObjectDetach() cancels any scheduled AG_Timer(3) callback.
 If parent is NULL, AG_ObjectAttach() is a no-op.

 The AG_ObjectMoveUp(), AG_ObjectMoveDown(), AG_ObjectMoveToHead() and AG_ObjectMoveToTail() functions move the object in the parent object's list of child objects.
 These functions are useful when the ordering is important - when the child objects represent a stack, for instance.